syncfusion-content/blazor-docs/blazor/dashboard-layout/getting-started.md

 These complex data (components) are placed as the panel content by assigning the corresponding component element as the `ContentTemplate` of the panel.

-To add Blazor Range Navigator component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.RangeNavigator](https://www.nuget.org/packages/Syncfusion.Blazor.RangeNavigator) and then install it.
+To add Blazor Data Grid/Chart/Range Navigator component in the app, refer to [NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages).

 {% tabs %}
 {% highlight razor %}